font/k8s-example-apps/pacman-nodejs-app/docs/pacman-nodejs-app-federated-gke-scale.md

 #### Create MongoDB Persistent Volume Claims

-Now that we have the storage class created in each cluster we'll create the PVC:
+Now using the default storage class in each cluster, we'll create the PVC:

 ```
 for i in ${GCE_ZONES}; do \